New Jersey Gun Crimes Lawyer

 New Jersey gun laws are among the toughest in the nation.
+The “red flag” law is one of those.
+Effective September 1, 2019, it greatly expands the ability of law enforcement and the courts to take away your gun.
 With recent changes, penalties for possession have been upgraded to a Graves Act offense, punishable as a second-degree crime.

 What that means is if you cross the border, and you’re carrying a firearm that isn’t licensed in New Jersey, regardless of its legal status in another state, you face a minimum of a five-year prison sentence with eligibility for parole after three years.